-The above memory diagram reflects that the class Example has been loaded into memory.
+The above memory diagram reflects that the method Example.main has been invoked.
 Furthermore, the diagram tells us that variables ROW and COLUMN have values 3 and 2, respectively, and variable braille has no value yet.
 Once the execution of the application has reached the end of line 8, the above diagram would be extended as follows.